 Yellow ginger has a rich yellow interior and is another good all-around ginger that is hotter than white ginger.
 Use when you want a spicier dish.

-This is a new variety for us.
 The small size of this ginger is more than made up by it's extra spicy flavor, it is citrusy with a strong ginger flavor.
 It's dark orange color makes it the most colorful ginger we know of.
-We were able to offer limited quantities in 2017 and planted more for the 2018 season.
-We are harvesting now and will bring fresh roots to our Farmers Markets as often as we can this year.
+We are now in our third year of growing this variety and will bring fresh roots to our Farmers Markets as often as we can this year.

 This is the ginger to use in Thai cooking.
 Young galangal is preferred for most culinary preparations as mature root can be very woody.
 It is very hot raw, but upon cooking most of the heat dissipates, leaving a wonderful peppery flavor and a little heat.
 Galangal adds a zingy, hearty spiciness to dishes and it's pine-like aroma is mouth watering.